-Save the date: Segulah is meeting for Yom Kippur 5774 (September 13-14, 2013)!
-We'll be doing all the services from Kol Nidrei through Ne'ilah (and ma'ariv).
+Save the date: Segulah is meeting for Yom Kippur 5775 (October 3-4, 2014)!
+Once again, we'll be doing all the services from Kol Nidrei through Ne'ilah (and ma'ariv).
 See below for more information.

 Frequently Asked Questions: